rusperres/Vacuum-Cleaner-Simple-Reflex-Agent/README.md

 1. On the left side click Toolbox or if you can't find it click View -> Toolbox.
 2. Find RichTextBox or type in the search bar.
 The default name will be `richTextBox1` which you will use in the Forms.cs code.
 Drag to the Form or double-click.
 3. Find Button or type in the search bar.
 The default name will be `button1` which you will use in the Forms.cs code.
 Drag to the Form or double-click.
+4. Find PictureBox or type in the search bar.
+The default name will be `pictureBox1` which you will use in the Forms.cs code.
+Drag to the Form or double-click.

+### Button Setup
+1. Right-click  `button1` in Designer View and click `Properties`.
+2. Go to Events (Lightning Icon).
+3. Go to Action -> Click.
+4. Type the function name `button1_Click` and it will automatically declare the function in Form.cs.

+### Graphics Setup (PictureBox)
+1. Right-click  `pictureBox1` in Designer View and click `Properties`.
+2. Go to Events (Lightning Icon).
+3. Go to Action -> Click.
+4. Type the function name `pictureBox1_Paint` and it will automatically declare the function in Form.cs.

 Enjoy coding!